 Law Offices of larry r. glazer

 In 1999 LOLRG opened its doors as a boutique immigration law firm.
 As clients sought help with other legal matters our practice steadily expanded.
-Read on for more about what we do, FAQs, immigration updates, scheduled events, and a little more about us.
+Read on for more about what we do, FAQs, and a little more about us.

-For information on our aggregate immigration litigation please proceed to LOLRG.com
+For scheduled events and information on our aggregate immigration litigation please proceed to LOLRG.com

 LOLRG's immigration practice is headed by Nicolette Glazer, a specialist in Immigration and Nationality Law certified by the State Bar of California Board of Legal Specialization since 2013.